prettydiff/browser_test/readme.md

 # Drial
-Simple test automation in the browser for people familiar with JavaScript.
+Simple test automation in the browser completely from the perspective of an end user clicking and typing things.
 No third party madness and no additional APIs to learn.

 ## License
 [AGPLv3](LICENSE)